chanmix51/Pomm/documentation/documentation.rst

 Map classes
 ***********

 Overview
 ========

 Map classes are the central point of Pomm because
  * they are a bridge between the database and your entities
  * they own the structure of their corresponding entities
  * They act as entity providers

 Every action you will perform with your entities will use a Map class.
-They are roughly the equivalent of Propel's *Peer* classes.
-Although it might look like Propel, it is important to understand unlike the normal Active Record design pattern, entities do not even know their structure and how to save themselves.
+They are roughly the equivalent of Propel's *Peer* classes or Doctrine's repositories.
+Although it might looks like Propel, it is important to understand unlike the normal Active Record design pattern, entities do not even know their structure and how to save themselves.
 You have to use their relative Map class to save them.

 Map classes represent a structure in the database and provide methods to retrieve and save data with this structure.
 To be short, one table or view => one map class.